The Take (1974 film): Cast

+Production

+Billy Dee Williams had become famous through his appearances in Brian's Song and Lady Sings the Blues.
+Director Robert Hartford-Davis had previously made Black Gunn.

+The film was an Americanized version of a British novel.
+Filming took place in the Albuquerque area around August 1973.
+Producer Stanley Rubin had previously made Man and the City in the area.

+Frankie Avalon appeared in a character role as an informant.
+He later said The Take "wasn't a good film but I think I did a good job."

 Reception

 Variety noted, "Tame police meller looks more like a vidseries pilot than a theatrical release.
 Okay of its omnipresent kind."

 Gene Siskel of the Chicago Tribune gave the film one-and-a-half stars out of four and wrote, "Is he a crooked cop, or he is just grabbing some extra dough while doing his job?
 If you can sit thru at least a dozen murders, assorted illegalities by both hoods and police, and the ubiquitous car chase, you will get an answer to the question.
 But believe me, it isn't worth the wait."

 Kevin Thomas of the Los Angeles Times called it "a lively, well-made action film, distinctive largely for its deeply cynical tone ...
 A film without anyone to root for or care much about is a risky proposition, but so much happens at such a fast clip that 'The Take' is actually quite diverting."

 Geoff Brown of The Monthly Film Bulletin declared that there is "no denying that at times The Take positively bristles with pace and professionalism: cars swerve about with tyres and sirens screaming, helicopters swoop, bullets sizzle and bodies fall—all captured with neatly feverish editing and a pounding soundtrack.
 And the film maintains its momentum in spite of its rather indecipherable story-line."